harshithluc073/scalable-model-api/README.md

 This project provides a production-ready blueprint for packaging a trained machine learning model into a high-performance, scalable, and monitored API.

 The system uses FastAPI for the API, Docker and Docker Compose for containerization, Prometheus for metrics collection, and Grafana for visualization.
-It also includes a CI pipeline with GitHub Actions to validate the Docker build on every push.
+It also includes a CI pipeline with GitHub Actions to validate the Docker build on every push and publish release images.

 ---